Raku/advent/CONTRIBUTING.md

 5. Insert the converted file into Wordpress.

-6. Schedule the article to be published at 00:01 UTC on its scheduled date.
+6. Schedule the article to be published at 00:01 (as configured on the Wordpress site) on its scheduled date.

 **For detailed *Wordpress* instructions see [this](https://codex.wordpress.org/Posts#Best_Practices_For_Posting) article.**